JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-12-dependency-inversion-on-android-theming.md

 </androidx.cardview.widget.CardView>
 ```

-The key difference between the `?attr/` syntax and directly referencing colors with `@color/` is that with the former you're reusing the theme attributes, so **if you decide to switch themes, your application will work right away and get colors across the app updated accordingly**.
+The main difference between the `?attr/` syntax and the standard `@color/` one is that with the former you're reusing the theme attributes.
+I.e: **if you decide to switch themes, your application will work transparently and get colors updated accordingly across the app**.

-That potentially leverages the design team to produce strictly defined color and style palettes to improve reusability and UI homogeneity across the app.
+That potentially leverages the design team to produce carefully defined color and style palettes to improve reusability and UI homogeneity.

 > Note that `?attr/colorSurface` and the alternative syntax `?colorSurface` are equivalent.
 Both will lead to the same color resource under this scenario.

-When you directly reference colors, your app is **not prepared to swap themes** unless you're 100% sure those different themes redirect their attributes to concrete colors with the very same name in all theme variants, but under differently qualified folders, like it happens with `DayNight` themes for example.
-But that's something very specific and ad hoc solution, also one of the very few exceptions out there.
+When you directly reference colors, your app is **not prepared to swap themes** unless we're talking about a very specific (and ad hoc) case like `DayNight` themes, where the system is prepared to look for resources named equally for both theme modes.
+But that's something very specific.

 > It's also possible to reference colors as `?android:attr/`.
-Those reference attributes that must be defined in the Android SDK version being used as a target.
+Those attributes must be defined in the Android SDK version being used as a target.
+Otherwise you'll get a runtime inflation crash.

 ### How's that related to Dependency Inversion?